 My dad has long said that you don’t understand the meaning of the word “vast” until you visit Alaska.
 The state is absolutely massive – over twice the size of Texas – and many vistas will have you gazing out across miles of open country.
 It’s a place that makes you feel small in all the best

 If wildlife spotting is a priority on your trip, it’s a good idea to bring a pair of binoculars with you.
-A nice, inexpensive compact pair would work just fine and save space in your luggage.
-Alternatively, you can invest in something a bit higher quality if you think you’ll use them again post-vacation.
+An inexpensive compact pair would work just fine and save space in your luggage.
+Alternatively, you can invest in something of a bit higher quality if you think you’ll use them again post-vacation.

 If you’re considering doing any hiking in Alaska, you’re probably already planning to bring some sort of small backpack.
-They’re absolutely essential!
-Even if you’re not planning to spend much time in the wilderness, though, a good daypack is a must.
+Even if you don’t anticipate spending much time in the wilderness, though, a good daypack is a must.
 You’ll want to have a place to keep your wallet, phone, jacket, snacks, and other goodies as you’re out and about.

 While I love my Osprey daypack, you can also use a multi-pocket drawstring bag.
 I love that this bag has lots of pockets – including one for wet items – and folds up for compact storage!
 It would be perfect to pack for an Alaskan cruise and much more convenient than a purse.
 (If it’s out of stock on Amazon, you can buy it directly here.)